How To Add Wireless CarPlay To Any Car With A Cheap Android Tablet + Adapter

 You can of course totally spend that much and get Wireless CarPlay in your car, but not many can afford those options, nor is everyone willing to replace the stock system with them.

-Fortunately, there’s a comparatively cheap and easy-to-install plug-and-play alternative available which will get you full Wireless Apple CarPlay in your car easily for less than $150.
+Fortunately, there’s a comparatively cheap and easy-to-install plug-and-play alternative available which will get you full Wireless Apple CarPlay in your car easily for around $100 bucks.
 The price goes even more down if you already have a spare Android tablet lying around that you can use for this purpose.

 I am talking about using an Android tablet with a Wireless CarPlay adapter (or dongle as it is more commonly referred to as), which when paired together, brings full Wireless CarPlay to just about any car.

 As long as the Android tablet is running Android 4.4 or later, this should work just fine.
-Even the cheap $39 Fire tablets which are powered by Fire OS (a fork of Android) worked absolutely fine with it in my testing, as can also be seen in the video embedded at the bottom of this article.
+Even the cheap $39 tablets worked absolutely fine with it in my testing, as can also be seen in the video embedded at the bottom of this article.
 Simply install the accompanying Android app APK for the adapter on the tablet and you are good to go.

 Not to forget that since these tablets run Android, you will not be limited to just CarPlay and can run native Android apps in your car as well, something that those third-party headunits with built-in CarPlay won’t let you do.
 If your Android tablet is running Android 6.0 or later, you can even make use of native Android side-by-side multitasking to run an Android app on one side and Wireless Apple CarPlay on the other.

-If you ask for my recommendation, I’ll suggest starting with a cheap Android tablet like Fire 7 for trying this setup out in your car.
+If you ask for my recommendation, I’ll suggest starting with a cheap Android tablet for trying this setup out in your car.
 If you think it works well for you, go for a better and large screen Android tablet for even better experience.

 If you are interested, links to how you can get this for your car can be found below.